kwantlen/scenarios/tagomi.rst

 Tagomi leans toward the retinal scanner, waits for the system to check for outstanding infractions or fines, and logs in.
-She scans the most recent timestamps in her academic passport: 9 hours this week so far.
+She scans the most recent timestamps in her academic passport: 59 hours this week so far.
 She’s getting closer.
 Maybe a month more.
 Someone rolls over in bed in the next room – little Frank, maybe, or Juliana.
 It’s crowded in there with four kids and two small beds; no wonder there’s so much jostling and moving about at night.
-But not for much longer, Tagomi thinks.
+But not for much longer, Tagomi hopes.
 They’ve already come a long way in a few short
 years: away from the landfill, across the mountains to the city, and into a housing hub where they can at least have a chance.
 Her parents died in the shadow of that implacable monstrosity – Cinnadella Corporation Landfill 26 –